AdobeDocs/contributor.en/user/setup/local-repo.md

 Documentation hosted at [docs.adobe.com](https://docs.adobe.com) resides in several different repositories at [github.com](https://www.github.com).

 1. If you are unsure of which repository to use, then visit the article on docs.adobe.com using your web browser.
-Select the **Edit** link (pencil icon) on the upper right of the article.<br>
+Select the **Edit** link (pencil icon) on the upper right of the article.

    ![Click Edit to determine the repo and file location.](assets/edit-article.png)

-2. That link takes you to github.com location for the corresponding Markdown file in the appropriate repository.
-Note the URL to view the repository name.<br>
+1. That link takes you to github.com location for the corresponding Markdown file in the appropriate repository.
+Note the URL to view the repository name.

    ![Notice the URL to determine the repository location.](media/public-repo.png)<br>

 ## Fork the repository